whoishacked/burp_xss_restriction_bypass_checker/README.md

 # XSS Restriction bypass checker
 ## Description
 Extension for PortSwigger Burp Suite which check and bypass XSS filters.
+This project was a part of [Digital Security](https://github.com/DSecurity)'s Penetration Testing department internship ["Summer of Hack 2022"](https://dsec.ru/about/vacancies/#internship).

 ## Installation
 1. Clone the repository: